Corbin Carroll Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The Braves have the third-ranked team ERA across all league pitching staffs (3.78).
+- The Braves' 3.80 team ERA ranks fourth across all MLB pitching staffs.

 - Braves pitchers combine to allow 99 home runs (1.1 per game), the third-fewest in baseball.